thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 ## Action sources

-Actions sources is a specific act that needs to be done to achieve a goal (like clicking a widget header button, double-clicking a row, or a map's marker).
-Action sources are different for all widgets.
+Action sources are specific actions that need to be performed to achieve a goal (like clicking a widget header button, double-clicking a row, or a map's marker).
+They vary across different widgets.
-Action sources will be explained for each widget type separately using an example of the most commonly used type of action "[Navigate to new dashboard state](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#navigate-to-new-dashboard-state)".
+Action sources will be explained separately for each widget type, separately using an example of the most commonly used type of action "[Navigate to new dashboard state](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#navigate-to-new-dashboard-state)".

-Next, we will go through how to use each action source using the "Entities table" widget as an example.
+Next, we will demonstrate how to utilize each action source using the "Entities table" widget as an example.
-Please, [learn here](/docs/getting-started-guides/helloworld-pe/#step-32-add-an-entities-table-widget) how to add an Entity table widget to your dashboard.
+If you're unfamiliar with adding an Entity table widget to your dashboard, you can [learn how to do so here](/docs/getting-started-guides/helloworld-pe/#step-32-add-an-entities-table-widget).

 #### Action cell button

 The "Action cell button" action source adds an action button to each individual entity in the widget, such as deleting devices/assets or editing them.
 This action button is often used in the "Entity table" widget.
 In the example of this widget, let's consider the use of "Action cell button".
-Clicking on the action icon of a selected entity will take us to another state with detailed information about that entity.
+Clicking on the action icon of a selected entity will transfer us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.